2014 Hamilton, Ontario, municipal election: Ward boundary reform

-Proposed Casino
+Proposed casino

 In 2012, the Ontario Lottery and Gaming Corporation sought to consult local governments on the location of new casinos across the province.
 At the city's lottery and gaming subcommittee, Councillor Sam Merulla (Ward 4) called for a referendum to be held concurrent with the 2014 election to determine whether citizens were supportive of a casino being located in the downtown core.
 The call for a public vote was supported by leader of the Ontario New Democrats Andrea Horwath and opposed by Ancaster—Dundas—Flambrough—Westdale MPP Ted McMeekin.

 A poll commissioned by the Hamilton Spectator indicated that 56% of Hamiltonians opposed a casino opening in the city, with a majority of disapproval coming from residents in the city's west end and more support coming from residents of the mountain.
 The OLG rejected the idea for a referendum due to time constraints, leading the city's lottery and gaming commission to opt for telephone polls and public meetings to decide on the issue.

-Light Rail Transit
+Light rail transit

 Since 2008, city council and Metrolinx, the transit agency responsible for projects across the Toronto and Hamilton areas, have been developing plans for a new rapid transit system in Hamilton to ease congestion on the city's Hamilton Street Railway (HSR) system.
 Early discussions resulted in a rapid transit feasibility study that pointed toward light rail transit (LRT) as the preferred system.
 In September, 2008, a city-commissioned survey found that 94% of Hamiltonians surveyed supported investment in rapid transit with 66% supporting LRT, 8% favouring bus rapid transit (BRT), and 20% endorsing either option.

-Plans for an LRT system moved ahead in 2008 when Hamilton City Council endorsed what became known as the BLAST Network, an acronym for the 5 lines that would comprise Hamilton's rapid transit system.
+Plans for an LRT system moved ahead in 2008 when Hamilton City Council endorsed what became known as the BLAST network, an acronym for the 5 lines that would comprise Hamilton's rapid transit system.
 Despite original hopes that the provincial government would cover the entire cost of the project, research began to show that the city would be responsible for approximately 15% of the costs.
 Consultations began across the city and included McMaster students and community groups to poll locations for stations and train frequency.

 Community groups quickly established positions on the issue.
 Both the Downtown Hamilton Business Improvement Area and the International Village BIA stated their support for the project, though they expressed concerns about the possibility of closing part of King Street East to automobile traffic.
 Gord Thompson, a local pawn shop owner was quoted as saying, "When you talk about closing down the street from Wellington, that's the entrance to the business area and that scares the hell out of us."
 At the same time, a poll of McMaster students found the campus to be extremely supportive of the project, with 85% of students who did not use transit regularly indicating they would begin using the HSR more frequently if an LRT line was available.